The Best Flowers to Attract Predator Beneficial Insects to Your Garden

 Books About Good & Bad Bugs

 This is a crucial topic for organic gardeners and farmers, so we bring you as much information as we can.
-We have a whole category of books on Pest Management. * Favorites are the handy Landscape Pests ID Cards to carry outdoors or the Good Garden Bugs book. * Prefer just one book on both pests and diseases?
+We have a whole category of books on Pest Management. * Favorites are the handy Landscape Pests ID Cards to carry outdoors. * Prefer just one book on both pests and diseases?
 Try Rodale's The Organic Gardener's Handbook of Natural Pest and Disease Control.

 Grow plants for predator beneficial insects and enjoy a flowery, balanced garden.